 The business community has shown amazing creativity and resilience.
-We encourage this committee and the legislature to pass SB 14 in order to extend the sunset date contained in HB 2016 and provide the legislature more time to thoroughly vet the impact of these changes, and consider how enactment of these changes for the long-term might be beneficial and necessary.
+We encourage this committee and the legislature to extend the sunset date contained in HB 2016 in order to provide the legislature more time to thoroughly vet the impact of these changes, and consider how enactment of these changes for the long-term might be beneficial and necessary.